 The dimension ratio, DR, is the ratio of the wall thickness to the pipe outside diameter.
-The lower the DR, the thicker the pipe wall, which correlates to a higher pressure rating.
+The lower the DR, the thicker the pipe wall, and the higher the pressure rating.

 Two design factors, A_f and f_T , are used to incorporate the environmental and service temperature conditions of the application into the product pressure rating.
 See Table 4 and Table 5.